You are here

 - the Muslim Brotherhood have promoted a radical, transformative politics, at odds with a millennium of Islamic jurisprudence and statecraft, in which the reconstruction of individual identity is the first step towards a revolutionary challenge to established states and a secularised if socially conservative order;

 - the Muslim Brotherhood historically focused on remodelling individuals and communities through grassroots activism.
 They have engaged politically where possible.
 But they have also selectively used violence and sometimes terror in pursuit of their institutional goals.
 Their public narrative – notably in the West - emphasised engagement not violence.
-But there have been significant differences between Muslim Brotherhood communications in English and Arabic;

 - there is little evidence that the experience of power in Egypt has caused a rethinking in the Muslim Brotherhood of its ideology or conduct.
 UK official engagement with the Egyptian Muslim Brotherhood produced no discernible change in their thinking.
 Indeed even by mid 2014 statements from Egyptian Muslim Brotherhood-linked media platforms seem to have deliberately incited violence;

-- much about the Muslim Brotherhood in the UK remains secretive, including membership, fund raising and educational programmes.
+-, including membership, fund raising and educational programmes.
 But Muslim Brotherhood associates and affiliates here have at times had significant influence on the largest UK Muslim student organisation, national organisations which have claimed to represent Muslim communities (and on that basis have sought and had a dialogue with Government), charities and some mosques.
 Though their domestic influence has declined organisations associated with the Muslim Brotherhood continue to have an influence here which is disproportionate to their size;

 - the Muslim Brotherhood in the UK claimed to act in support of Muslim communities here and use London as a base for activism elsewhere, notably with other Muslim Brotherhood organisations in Europe, in Egypt and the occupied Palestinian territories and in the Gulf.
 This activity is sometimes secretive, if not clandestine;